 To use Saxon with DOM, you do not need any extra code on your classpath.
 The DOM implementation should support DOM Level-3 interfaces, and the DOM must be built with namespace processing enabled.
 Saxon retains some legacy code designed to handle level-2 DOM implementations, which can be activated by calling the method

 net.sf.saxon.Configuration, but this code is now untested and unsupported.
-Saxon is tested with both the DOM implementation provided by the Apache Xerces parser, and the DOM that is packaged with the Oracle JDK.
+Saxon is validated using the DOM implementation by the Apache Xerces parser, and the DOM that is packaged with the Sun JDK.
 It should work with other DOM implementations, but this can never be 100% guaranteed without testing.
 Many DOM implementations, especially non-productized implementations, deviate in minor but significant ways from the specifications.